prof-rossetti/intro-to-python/exercises/web-app/checkpoints/3-render-template.md

-Restart your server and view your app in the browser and use the links to navigate between pages.
+Restart your server and view your app in the browser and use the HTML links to navigate between pages.
 Observe the consistent header and footer.
 Nice!